Sensory User's Manual

 filled only one-third full or less to allow space for the vapors to

-be contained.
 Tilting the glass over an opaque white surface and observing

 increase the size of the liquid surface area from which the molecules